dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 Hypervisor performs virtual provisioning to create virtual disks for VMs: Virtual machine sees full logical disk size at all times

-Hypervisor allocates storage space to the virtual disk only when VM requires storage space: Eliminates the need to overprovision virtual disks
+Hypervisor allocates storage space to the virtual disk only when VM requires storage space, which eliminates the need to over-provision virtual disks

 ![](https://i.imgur.com/cFT9boD.png)